 In healthy individuals, there is a fine balance between these two processes.
 Type 2 diabetics with insulin resistance have a disruption in this balance in such a way that there is more vasoconstriction and less vasodilatation.
 This endothelial dysfunction causes further narrowing of the blood vessels.

 As all of the above indicates, narrowing of coronary blood vessels is a complex process.
-It develops over a period of years due to underlying Insulin Resistance Syndrome.
+It develops over a period of years due to underlying Insulin Resistance Syndrome and low grade inflammation.

 To recap, the process of narrowing of the coronary arteries consists of: